Fight for This Love: Background and composition

 "Fight for This Love" is Cole's first solo single outside of girl band Girls Aloud following 20 top-ten singles with the group.

 The song is an uptempo pop, dance-pop and R&B song with a synthy production, written in the key of G major with a time signature in common time and a tempo of 123 beats per minute.
 The vocal range spans from E3 to D5.
 The basic chord progression of the song is Am, G, D, G, Bm, and Em.
 In the middle eight it features a breakdown where the song's usual instruments are replaced with hand claps whilst some of the media reported that Cole's voice had a Whitney Houston-like tone to it.
 NME magazine reported that some people noticed similarities between the song and the 2007 song "Lil Star" by American singer Kelis, though Cole's representatives denied any similarities.
+A reviewer also noted the similarity of the melody to KC and JoJo's All My Life.

 "Fight for This Love" was later covered by British boyband The Wanted, who released it as the B-side to their number-one single, "All Time Low".